RichardForshaw/resume/mkd-blog/docs/articles/2022-11-DynamoDB-Page-View-Tracker-Pt1.markdown

 So you have a database table and a lambda that is triggered by an S3 event but doesn't really do anything, but if you watch logs come in to the logging bucket (or write a file there yourself), you will be able to verify that the lambda does indeed get triggered.

 So what next?
-We will look at fleshing out the Lambda function in the next post.
+We will look at fleshing out the Lambda function in the [next part](../articles/2022-11-DynamoDB-Page-View-Tracker-Pt2.markdown).